Foundation cleanup

 67-URL legacy redirect map mapped to 46 active 301s, 404 recovery on the “head spa near me”-ranking blog post, lotus favicon and OG-image rebuild for SERP polish, title-tag deduplication, NAP consistency sweep across directories.

 Single-location head spa in Artesia, CA. Clean recent build, near-zero search visibility.
-We took it over the first week of February — Domain Rating 0.1, roughly zero organic keywords ranking, a backlink profile that needed a disavow file before it needed a content engine.
-Twelve weeks later: 23 weekly organic visits, 14 ranking keywords, four of them in the top-10.
+We took it over the first week of February — roughly zero organic keywords ranking, a backlink profile that needed cleanup before it needed a content engine.
+Four months later: ~100 weekly organic visits, 18 ranking keywords, ten of them in the top-10.
 This is what shipped, what changed, and what didn't.

-Ahrefs Domain Rating sat at 0.1.
 Roughly zero organic keywords ranking.
-About 4 weekly visits coming in from search.
+About 4 weekly organic visits coming in from search — a clean build that search engines treated like it didn't exist.

 The blog post Google was already ranking #1 for “head spa near me” (1,244 impressions, 230 keywords over 90 days) was throwing HTTP 404 from a stale WordPress slug that never got a redirect.